-2.1 Review of work in asset pricing
+1.1 Review of Work in Asset Pricing

-A seminal paper in the literature on the impact of the Fed on asset prices is Lucca and Moench (2015).
+An important paper in the literature on the impact of the Fed on asset prices is Lucca and Moench (2015).
 The paper documents an average return on the S&P500 of about 50 basis points (bps) in the 24 hours before scheduled FOMC announcements over the period from 1994-2011.
-They argue that this return is puzzling because no news appear to arrive during this period.
-They argue against a leak-based explanation saying that leaks are "unrealistic from an institutional viewpoint" and because the monetary policy news coming out would have to be systematically positive.
+They argue that this return is puzzling because no news appears to arrive during this period.
+They argue against a leak-based explanation because the monetary-policy news coming out would have to be systematically positive and because leaks are "unrealistic from an institutional viewpoint".

 Cieslak, Morse and Vissing-Jorgensen (2019) (CMVJ) study the return of the stock market over the full period between FOMC meetings.
-They document that over the "FOMC cycle", average 5-day stock returns are large not only in the week around the announcement (as Lucca and Moench showed), but also in weeks 2, 4 and 6 after the announcements.
-They argue based on a series of arguments that the high even-week returns are in fact driven by monetary policy news which over the post-1994 period has been positive for the stock market on average and has reached markets via informal communications channels.
-First, they show that changes to the Fed funds target (rare post-1994 but common before that) tend to take place in even weeks in FOMC cycle time, implying that Fed decision making appears to take place disproportionately at these times.
-Second, they document that rates on Fed funds futures on average declined in even weeks, consistent with unexpectedly accommodating monetary policy news.
-Third, even-week stock returns are higher following board meetings of the Board of Governors (with even-week meetings more important likely due to the board having a full fresh set of policy recommendations from the Reserve Banks), consistent with even-week returns being driven by information created and disseminated from the Fed.
-Fourth, they show that about half of the even-week returns arise due to even-week mean-reversion in the stock market following market declines.
-This pattern fits a "Fed put" interpretation where the Fed provides accommodation (or promises accommodation should things get worse) following market declines, with this Fed put being stronger than expected in the post-1994 sample.2 Finally, CMVJ find that the high even-week returns are robust to controlling for macroeconomic news releases, corporate earnings announcements and reserve maintenance periods.
-Their findings imply that unexpectedly accommodating monetary policy has been a central driver of the realized US equity premium over the post-1994 period.
+They document that over the "FOMC cycle", average 5-day stock returns are large not only in the week around the announcement (as Lucca and Moench showed) but also in weeks 2, 4, and 6 after the announcements.
+They argue based on a series of evidence that the high even-week returns are in fact driven by monetary-policy news, which over the post-1994 period has been positive for the stock market on average and has reached markets via informal communications channels.
+First, they show that changes to the Fed funds target (rare post 1994 but common before that) tend to take place in even weeks in FOMC-cycle time, which implies that Fed debate and decision-making appears to take place disproportionately at these times.
+Second, they document that rates on Fed funds futures on average declined in even weeks, consistent with unexpectedly accommodating monetary-policy news.
+Third, they show that about half of the even-week returns arise due to even-week mean-reversion in the stock market following market declines.
+This pattern fits a "Fed put" interpretation, where the Fed provides accommodation (or promises accommodation should things get worse) following market declines, with this Fed put being stronger than expected in the post-1994 sample.2 Fourth, even-week stock returns are higher following board meetings of the Board of Governors (with even-week meetings more important likely due to the Board having a full fresh set of policy recommendations from the Reserve Banks), consistent with even-week returns being driven by information created and disseminated from the Fed.
+Finally, CMVJ find that the high even-week returns are robust to controlling for macroeconomic news releases, corporate earnings announcements, and reserve maintenance periods.
+Their findings imply that unexpectedly accommodating monetary policy has been a central driver of the realized U.S. equity premium over the post-1994 period.
 In terms of information transmissions channels, CMVJ do not find evidence that Fed information releases or speeches by Fed officials line up systematically with even weeks.
 They argue instead that information reaches markets via informal communication.
-While they provide some examples of leaks, by their nature leaks are difficult to document.
+While they provide some examples of leaks, by their nature, leaks are difficult to document.